comtravo/terraform-aws-lambda/triggers/api_gateway/README.md

-# Terraform AWS module for AWS Lambda
+# Trigger plugin for the AWS Lambda module

 ## Introduction
 Allow this lambda to be triggered by API Gateways